salt-extensions/saltext-vault/docs/ref/configuration.md

 #### config
 The time in seconds to cache queried configuration from the master.
 Defaults to `3600` (one hour).
 Set this to `null` to disable cache expiration.
-Changed {vconf}`server` configuration on the master will still be recognized, but changes in {vconf}`auth` and {vconf}`cache` will need a manual update using [vault.update_config](saltext.vault.modules.vault.update_config) or cache clearance using [vault.clear_cache](saltext.vault.modules.vault.clear_cache).
+Changed {vconf}`server` configuration on the master is still recognized, but changes in {vconf}`auth` and {vconf}`cache` need a manual update using [vault.update_config](saltext.vault.modules.vault.update_config) or cache clearance using [vault.clear_cache](saltext.vault.modules.vault.clear_cache).

 :::{note}
-Expiring the configuration will also clear cached authentication credentials and leases.
+Expiring the configuration also clears cached authentication credentials and leases.
 :::